tunein/action-openfaas/README.md

 # action-openfaas
-GitHub action for deploying functions to OpenFaaS and pushing images to ECR
+GitHub action for deploying functions to OpenFaaS